stackery/wild-rydes-workshop/04-backend-api.md

 security:
     - WildRydes: []
 ```
-The complete *Api* resource definition look like it doies below. *(NOTE: that the order of the properties doesn't matter)*
+The complete *Api* resource definition look like it does below. *(NOTE: that the order of the properties doesn't matter)*
 ```YAML
   Api:
     Type: AWS::Serverless::Api